 - be consistently ethical and professional in their practice.

-- Residents are teaching assistants with the University Of North Carolina Eshelman School Of Pharmacy.
+- Residents are teaching assistants with the UNC Eshelman School Of Pharmacy

 One of our administrative residency distinguishing features is the focus on clinical development.
 Residents who complete the PGY1 and PGY2 year will be awarded both a PGY1 certificate in pharmacy practice and a PGY2 certificate in health-system pharmacy administration.
 During the first year administrative residents will participate in seven clinical rotations of their choice with the other PGY1 residents.
 Please visit the PGY1 program page for full details.
 Past residents of the administrative program have successfully completed and been recognized as a Board Certified Pharmacotherapy Specialist (BCPS) following the completion of the PGY1 year.
 This training provides a tremendous framework to residents interested in pursuing clinical leadership and management opportunities.
 Residents will have flexibility in pursuing clinical experiences throughout their first and second years based on their needs and career aspirations.